GerHobbelt/owemdjee/README.md

 - **opencv_contrib** [📁](./opencv_contrib) [🌐](https://github.com/GerHobbelt/opencv_contrib)
 - **OpenFST** [📁](./OpenFST) [🌐](https://github.com/GerHobbelt/openfst) -- a library for constructing, combining, optimizing, and searching weighted finite-state transducers (FSTs).
 Weighted finite-state transducers are automata where each transition has an input label, an output label, and a weight.
 The more familiar finite-state acceptor is represented as a transducer with each transition's input and output label equal.
 Finite-state acceptors are used to represent sets of strings (specifically, regular or rational sets); finite-state transducers are used to represent binary relations between pairs of strings (specifically, rational transductions).
 The weights can be used to represent the cost of taking a particular transition.
 FSTs have key applications in speech recognition and synthesis, machine translation, optical character recognition, pattern matching, string processing, machine learning, information extraction and retrieval among others.
 Often a weighted transducer is used to represent a probabilistic model (e.g., an n-gram model, pronunciation model).
 FSTs can be optimized by determinization and minimization, models can be applied to hypothesis sets (also represented as automata) or cascaded by finite-state composition, and the best results can be selected by shortest-path algorithms.
 - **OpenFST-utils** [📁](./OpenFST-utils) [🌐](https://github.com/GerHobbelt/openfst-utils)
+- **OpenImageIO** [🌐](https://github.com/OpenImageIO/oiio) -- a library for reading, writing, and processing images in a wide variety of file formats, using a format-agnostic API, aimed at VFX applications.
 - **openjpeg** [📁](../../thirdparty/openjpeg) [🌐](https://github.com/GerHobbelt/thirdparty-openjpeg)
 - **openpbs** [📁](./openpbs) [🌐](https://github.com/GerHobbelt/openpbs)
 - **OpenSSL** [📁](./openssl) [🌐](https://github.com/GerHobbelt/openssl) -- also used by cURL et al, incidentally.